Semantic-E2VID: a Semantic-Enriched Paradigm for Event-to-Video Reconstruction

 \subsection{Ablation Study}

 In this section, we provide a comprehensive quantitative evaluation of Semantic-E2VID, focusing on both the effectiveness of its designed components and its robustness under challenging conditions.
-We begin with detailed ablation studies to analyze the contribution of each core module—Learning Semantics, Fusing Semantics, and Supervising Semantics—by systematically replacing or modifying them and measuring the resulting performance changes.
+We begin with detailed ablation studies to analyze the contribution of each core module—Semantic Abstraction, Semantic Feature Fusing, and Semantic-Aware Supervision-replacing or modifying them and measuring the resulting performance changes.
 We further extend the analysis to key hyperparameters, such as the loss weighting factor $\lambda$ and the top-$N$ semantic categories used in supervision, to verify that our method remains stable across a range of parameter settings.
 Finally, we assess the robustness of Semantic-E2VID against real-world challenges, including varying event sparsity, different frame reconstruction intervals, and increased temporal irregularity.
 Results on the ECD and MVSEC datasets consistently show that Semantic-E2VID achieves the lowest MSE and highest SSIM compared to state-of-the-art baselines, highlighting its ability to produce accurate, stable, and semantically consistent reconstructions even under adverse conditions.